-According to the Telstra Cyber Security Report 2018, 60 per cent of respondents experienced a business interruption due to a security breach over the past year.
+According to the Telstra Security Report 2019, 65 per cent of respondents experienced a business interruption due to a security breach over the past year.
 This figure was 60% the year before, showing that business interruptions from breaches are on the rise.
 Traditionally we have believed that only the biggest targets need to worry about serious cyber risks, but a swathe of cottage industry hackers and hacktivist groups have shown that any business can be a target – no matter how big or small – and therefore every business should be protected.
-Adding even more importance to this issue is the fact that businesses have recently added requirements to report data breaches under the Federal Government’s Privacy Act 2018.
+Adding even more importance to this issue is the fact that businesses have requirements to report data breaches under the Federal Government’s Privacy Act 2018.
 The 2019 report states that 55% of organisations believe they have been fined for being in breach of such legislations.

 As customers invest more of their money and personal information into businesses, the threat shifts from protecting not only your data but protecting everyone else’s data as well.
 If your business were compromised tomorrow, who would you need to tell about the breach?
 And how exposed would you be to legal action?

 For this reason, executives and business managers need to be involved in cyber security discussions from the outset, and be aware of the risks to their company data, as well as the data of customers and other parties working with the business like contractors and suppliers.

 Smaller businesses are now being seen as easier targets, or as gateways to access larger corporations through supplier lists or personal data.
 To this end, having an action plan that lays out the steps needed in the event of a breach could make sure your business is prepared and knows the steps of escalation from capturing the breach, to resolving the issue and locking down the data.

 Get a comprehensive report on managing risk in a connected world

 Download your copy the Telstra 2019 Security ReportFind Out More